fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 > Timothy 5:24

+> But I discipline my body and keep it under control, lest after preaching to others I myself should be disqualified.
+>
+> Corinthians 9:27

 > The Queen of the South will rise up with this generation at the judgment and will condemn it, because she came from the ends of the earth to hear the wisdom of Solomon; and behold, something greater than Solomon is here.
 >
 > Matthew 12:42

+> Blow a trumpet in Zion; sound an alarm on my holy mountain!
+>  Let all the inhabitants of the land tremble, for the day of the LORD is coming; it is near.
+>
+> Joel 2:1

 </details>